kelson8/KelsonCraft-Website/README.md

 Here is some screenshots of the website design, this isn't fully complete just yet.

+These need updated for the new Astro website.

 <details>
 <summary> Home Page </summary>
 <img src="screenshots/website-home.png?raw=true" alt="Home Page Screenshot">